 What Is a Marketing Mix Strategy?

-It is a plan developed after the goals and objectives of business have been defined and adequately understood.
+It is a plan developed after the goals and objectives of the business have been defined and adequately understood.

 You should start designing your marketing mix strategy after you’ve done these things: